Ceasefire called after three Armenian soldiers killed in clashes with Azerbaijan | Law-Order

 Ceasefire called after three Armenian soldiers killed in clashes with Azerbaijan

+Armenia said on Wednesday that three of its soldiers had been killed in an exchange of gunfire with Azerbaijan and both sides later accepted a Russian ceasefire proposal to try to calm tensions.
+Armenia's defence ministry said in a statement that Azeri forces had attacked Armenian positions near the border between the two countries.

-Armenia said on Wednesday that three of its soldiers had been killed in an exchange of gunfire with Azerbaijan and Interfax reported that both sides had later accepted a Russian ceasefire proposal to try to calm tensions.
+Armenia said on Wednesday that three of its soldiers had been killed in an exchange of gunfire with Azerbaijan and both sides later accepted a Russian ceasefire proposal to try to calm tensions.

-Armenia's defense ministry said in a statement that Azeri forces had attacked Armenian positions near the border between the two countries.
-Two Armenian servicemen had been injured in the same incident, it said, and "fighting continued".
-Azerbaijan's defense ministry accused Armenian forces of what it called "provocations" in the Kalbajar district and said its army would continue to retaliate, Russia's TASS news agency reported.
+Armenia's defence ministry said in a statement that Azeri forces had attacked Armenian positions near the border between the two countries.
+Four Armenian servicemen were injured in the same incident, it said.
+Azerbaijan's defence ministry said two of its soldiers had been wounded by shelling.
+In a statement, it accused Armenian forces of what it called "provocations" in the Kalbajar district and said its army would continue to retaliate.

-Interfax later reported that Azerbaijan had however accepted a Russian proposal to enforce a ceasefire in the area.
-It then reported that Armenia's defense ministry had also accepted the ceasefire.
-The incident was one of the deadliest since a six-week war between ethnic Armenian forces and Baku over the Nagorno-Karabakh region and surrounding areas that ended last year.
+It later said it had accepted a Russian proposal to enforce a ceasefire in the area, but also accused Armenia of continuing to shell Azeri positions.
+Armenia's defence ministry also said it had accepted the ceasefire.
+The incident was one of the deadliest since a six-week war between ethnic Armenian forces and Baku over the Nagorno-Karabakh region and surrounding areas ended last year.

+Separately on Wednesday, an Azeri court also sentenced two Armenian soldiers to 15 years in jail on espionage charges.
+The soldiers were arrested in December after the conflict.
+In fighting last September to November, Azeri troops drove ethnic Armenian forces out of swathes of territory they had controlled since the 1990s in and around the Nagorno-Karabakh region, before Russia brokered a ceasefire.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)